“Finance Experts” Find Driving a Value-Centered Culture Most Critical to Success

 - Stress the importance of strong capital stewardship, which comprises policies and practices that enable companies to invest cash efficiently and effectively in order to provide investors with maximum possible return on investment.

 - Take a broad view of enterprise risk management, with policies and procedures that help them identify and manage financial and insurable risks, as well as non-financial risks, across the enterprise.

 About the Research

 Designed to identify distinctive characteristics of leading finance organizations, the study involved in-person interviews with more than 40 chief financial officers from leading companies from around the world, as well as an extensive benchmarking study in collaboration with the Hackett Group.
-For the CFO interviews, Accenture used a shareholder value analysis to identify common traits among companies that have mastered the finance function.
-Quantitative and qualitative questions were designed to understand: (1) the relationship, if any, between finance mastery and leading companies; (2) whether a relationship differed across industry, business model or growth expectation; and (3) common capabilities that finance functions at leading companies share and how businesses can determine where they should be investing.
-For the benchmarking study, Accenture used the Hackett Group’s global finance database of companies to perform analysis and compare finance mastery of leading businesses to non-leading businesses.
+For the CFO interviews, Accenture used a shareholder value analysis to identify common traits among companies that have exceled in the finance function.
+Quantitative and qualitative questions were designed to understand: (1) the relationship, if any, between finance excellence and leading companies; (2) whether a relationship differed across industry, business model or growth expectation; and (3) common capabilities that finance functions at leading companies share and how businesses can determine where they should be investing.
+For the benchmarking study, Accenture used the Hackett Group’s global finance database of companies to perform analysis and compare finance excellence of leading businesses to non-leading businesses.

 Accenture is a global management consulting, technology services and outsourcing company.
 Committed to delivering innovation, Accenture collaborates with its clients to help them become high-performance businesses and governments.
 With deep industry and business process expertise, broad global resources and a proven track record, Accenture can mobilize the right people, skills and technologies to help clients improve their performance.
 With more than 100,000 people in 48 countries, the company generated net revenues of US$13.67 billion for the fiscal year ended Aug.
 31, 2004.
 Its home page is www.accenture.com.